gentletempter/TMS_Lesson_2_HW/README.md

-This project contains tasks of lessons 2 by TMS.
+This project contains solves of home tasks of lessons 2 by ##TMS##.